Supreme Court takes up Trump bid to end 'Dreamers' immigration program

 The Trump administration said Trump possesses the authority to end a program implemented by a previous president, acted lawfully in seeking to rescind it and that courts should have no say in the matter.

-Lawsuits challenging Trump’s action were filed in various courts by a group of states including California and New York, individual DACA recipients, the University of California, civil rights groups, labor unions and Microsoft Corp(MSFT.O), which expressed concern its own employees would be affected.
+Lawsuits challenging Trump’s action were filed in various courts by a group of states including California and New York, individual DACA recipients, the University of California, civil rights groups, labor unions and Microsoft Corp, which expressed concern its own employees would be affected.

-Since the administration launched its appeal, a second regional federal appeals court ruled against Trump.
-The Richmond, Virginia-based 4th U.S. Circuit Court of Appeals ruled on May 17 that Trump’s rescission of DACA was unlawful.
+The administration has sought to bypass the normal court process, filing papers on Nov.
+5 asking the high court to intervene even before some federal appeals courts considering the matter had issued rulings.

-The San Francisco-based 9th U.S. Circuit Court of Appeals on Nov.
-8 upheld federal judge William Alsup’s January 2018 ruling against Trump, saying the challengers provided evidence of “discriminatory motivation, including the rescission order’s disparate impact on Latinos and persons of Mexican heritage.”
+Since then, on Nov.
+8, the San Francisco-based 9th U.S. Circuit Court of Appeals upheld District Judge William Alsup’s January 2018 ruling against Trump, saying the challengers provided evidence of “discriminatory motivation, including the rescission order’s disparate impact on Latinos and persons of Mexican heritage.”

+The justices could have acted on the Trump administration appeals as early as January but did not do so, with no reason given for the delay.
+During that time, another appeals court, the Richmond, Virginia-based 4th U.S. Circuit Court of Appeals, ruled against the administration.
+Two federal appeals court are still yet to issue rulings.

 During the Supreme Court’s inaction, Trump and Congress have made no progress toward reaching a deal to safeguard DACA recipients even as Democratic presidential candidates including front-runner Joe Biden pledge actions to protect the Dreamers and offer them citizenship.